matheushpr9/Pyconversor/README.md

-# Pyconvert
+# pyconversor

 Pypi link.

 ## Motivation

-Pyconvert is a lib developed with the aim of unifying all the conversion tools a dev might need during development in one place.
+pyconversor is a lib developed with the aim of unifying all the conversion tools a dev might need during development in one place.

 ## Instructions

 1. Install:

     ``` shell
-        pip install pyconvert
+        pip install pyconversor
     ```

 2. Convert: